zhangyunhao116/lrucache/Readme.md

 # lrucache

-High-performance LRU cache implementation with multi-keys supported for Go.
+High-performance LRU cache implementation with multi-keys supported for Go